AndreEdson93L/Caesar_Cipher/README.md

 # Caesar_Cipher
-A program that allows you to encrypt your messages as you would be Julius Caesar!
+A program that allows you to encrypt your messages as if you were be Julius Caesar!